MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

 Nobody knows why but here’s a guess… maybe someone was waiting at the other prison.
 Fear of revenge made Larry choose death.

 What it’s like to be a guard at Mansfield

 Orleck was recently paroled.
-An opportunity to start a new life, but friendship brought him back to Mansfield.
-He planned a way to get his buddy out, which started with entering the West Gate.
+An opportunity to start a new life but friendship brought him back to Mansfield.
+He planned to bust his buddy out.

 He entered the West Gate.
 Wilford recognized him and blocked the path.
 Orleck pulled a gun and fired.
 Wilford held him to the ground on as other guards rushed in.
 Pulling them apart to find Wilford was dead.